openafs-contrib/ansible-openafs/docs/source/install.rst

    $ source .venv/bin/activate
    $ make install

-The directory structure show above is required for proper operation of the molecule unit tests and the document generation.
+The directory structure shown above is required for proper operation of the molecule unit tests and document generation.